 Naturally, this task is always easier when the retailer can explain it, and the explanation stands up to investigation.
-In the show booth of a green-specialty retailer like Greener Stock you will see that many products carry third-party certifications that attest to how “green” a product is.
+In several of the show’s booths, you will see that many products carry third-party certifications that attest to how “green” a product is.
 Still, these certifications only guide us through levels, from green to greenest.

 An array of energy-efficiency companies at the show and elsewhere will be happy to show you their scientific calculations on how much you’ll cut your energy bills by using everything from geothermal to solar energy.